ArcBlock/abtnode-docs/src/introduction/how-to-get-abtnode/index.md

 </details>

-Note: You can install the latest version of [Node.js](https://nodejs.org) instead by running this command: `nvm install-latest-npm`
+Note: You can install the latest version of [Node.js] instead by running this command: `nvm install-latest-npm`

 ### Step 3: Install ABT Node

-Now, run this command to install ABT Node with [npm](https://www.npmjs.com):
+Now, run this command to install ABT Node with [npm]:

 ```bash
 npm install -g @abtnode/cli